-Water safety regulations for potable water
+Regulations for potable water safety

 A lot of older buildings have cold water storage tanks located in the attic or loft space.
 In the majority of buildings, the water storage tank will provide cold water to upstairs toilets and in some properties, all cold-water taps are fed from this tank.

-- Water storage tanks with a capacity of 250 litres is adequate for most domestic homes.
+- Water storage tanks with a capacity of 250 litres are adequate for most domestic homes.
 Do not buy water tanks that are too large as it is important that the water is frequently replenished with fresh water.

 - Check that your water tank is manufactured from approved materials.
 Glass reinforced plastics (GRP) or Polyethylene are approved for water storage, make sure the type of water tank purchased is for potable drinking water as the design will be different to non-potable water storage tanks.
-Older tanks have been made from galvanised iron, which rust over time, which can discolour the water and leave a bad taste.
+Older tanks have been made from galvanised iron, which rusts over time, which can discolour the water and leave a bad taste.
 Look for WRAS approved product logos which ensure the product is approved for drinking water.

 - Water tanks manufactured for drinking water will have a fitted lid come as standard, these are imperative for keeping out light, dust, vermin etc. which cannot get into the tank when secured.